 When I first heard about using goldfish in water troughs for mosquito control I assumed it was just a novelty.
 After all, how could a few tiny fish make a difference?
 Well I’m here to tell you THEY DO!
 And they don’t require any extra care.
 It almost sounds too easy, doesn’t it?

 How Does it Work?

 The goldfish feed on the larva before they get a chance to mature, which can greatly diminish the mosquito population without any chemicals or pesticides.
 This also keeps the fish full and happy all summer long, no feeding required!
 Just remember to top up your water trough regularly (which you probably already do), and check on them to remove any dead fish or debris.
-Some of mine have lived over 2 years and do well over the winter feeding on algae, plus hay and grain that my horses drop in.
-I use a tank heater to keep the water from freezing, but they've even survived a few "heater malfunctions" and are surprisingly hardy.
+Some of mine have lived over 3 years and do well over the winter.
+I use a tank heater to keep the water from freezing, but they’ve even survived a few “heater malfunctions” and are surprisingly hardy.

 If fish aren’t your thing try these Mosquito Dunks.
 They’re organic, pet safe and last for about a month.

 P.S.
 There’s lots of great tips, opinions, and new ideas in the comments section below 🙂